 About the Artist: Frida Kahlo.

 Many times before, I have given you information on the date of birth or place and identity of Frida through my articles.
 Therefore, this time I am putting it differently.
-In addition, each life event of Frida inspires her rarest artworks, so I could not include them all.

 Before anything, I would like to tell you about one of the most beautiful moments of Frida’s life.
 In April 1953, less than a year when Frida took her life, at forty-seven, Frida had her first major exhibition of paintings in her native Mexico.
 At this time, her health deteriorated considerably, and nobody expected her to attend the meeting.
 But at 8:00 PM, just after the exhibition doors opened, Frida, dressed in her favourite Mexican costumes appeared on a hospital stretcher to her four-poster bed.
 Moreover, there were pictures of her husband, the great muralist Diego Rivera, and her political heroes, Malenkov and Stalin, adorning this bed.
 And a few moments later, two hundred friends and admirers of Frida greeted her, formed a circle around her bed and sang Mexican ballads with her until past midnight.
 The innocent laughs and the glittering face of Frida reflected her joyfulness inside her.
 Most probably, this was all she wanted to become!
 This occasion is a symbol of the extraordinary career of Frida.